Nkateko-Mtembi/SoC-Learning-Journey/Failed-Login-Investigation/README.md

   No successful logon attempt was observed from this IP.

-  An analysis of security event ID 4625 indicates failed logon attempts with status 0xc000006d and subStatus 0xc0000064, suggesting that the specified user account does not exist.
+  An analysis of security event ID 4625 indicates failed logon attempts with status 0xc000006d and subStatus 0xc0000064, which signifies that the specified user account does not exist.

   The attempts originate from localhost::1, this suggests that the authentication requests were locally generated rather than remote external source.